 Rainfall measurements taken

-Already 6 great volunteers are taking measurements of the daily rainfall and have also been testing together with us the equipment, the phone use, GPS and giving us other necessary input.
+From the start, 6 great volunteers have been taking measurements of the daily rainfall and have also been testing together with us the equipment, the phone use, GPS and giving us other necessary input.

 Current activities of the project